 When sending a sympathy card, it’s important to remember that the individual who’s grieving may not want to read a long message.
 You should always avoid talking too much about yourself when writing your message, in addition to staying clear of notes that say, “I know how you feel”.
-The grieving process is an individual one and often times most recipients of sympathy cards don’t want any “fluff”.
+The grieving process is an individual one and often times most recipients of sympathy cards and sympathy gifts don’t want any “fluff”.
 You can choose a short and meaningful condolence message or quote to share your sentiment when in doubt of what to say.
 Craft a complete sympathy message by pairing any of these short sympathy sayings with a lovely memory of the deceased and a specific offer of how you can help in their time of need, or use the following to build a memorial shadow box or tribute photo book for the grieving family.

 - “Gone from our sight, but never from our hearts.”

 - “Our thoughts and prayers are with you.”